 Am I a Candidate for Dental Implants?
-Portland, OR
+Portland OR

 While we all dread losing our teeth, tooth loss can occur from diseases and injuries beyond our control.
 This can threaten your confidence and oral health, necessitating corrective action.
 One of the remedies to tooth loss is dental implants and knowing if you are a candidate is vital before consideration.
-At Hunter Dental Care, we will help you establish if you qualify for a dental implant and walk the journey with you.
+At Hunter Dental Care, our dentists will help you establish if you qualify for a dental implant and walk the journey with you.